HR compliance is an important component of every human resources professional's job, but it doesn't have to consume every working hour.

 Another frequent compliance concern for companies is inadequate protection of employee records, mishandling of sensitive employee data, or non-compliance with data privacy regulations (which can vary by state).

-Compliance with Form I-9 can be complex and is another common compliance issue HR professionals encounter.
+Compliance with the Form I-9 can be complex and is another common compliance issue HR professionals encounter.

 Fortunately, it is also one that has clear guidelines on how to stay compliant.
 The USCIS publishes a handbook for employers on how to verify a new hire’s eligibility to work the in US.